-- 1. Tourniquet: - Indications: Adult or pediatric patient with uncontrolled extremity hemorrhage or major hemorrhages where wound packing and compression bandaging would be insufficient in controlling bleeding. - ii.
-Application: County approved tourniquets shall be placed proximal to the wound, not over a joint and in accordance to manufacturers specifications.
+- 1. Indications: Adult or pediatric patient with uncontrolled extremity hemorrhage or major hemorrhages where wound packing and compression bandaging would be insufficient in controlling bleeding. - 2.
+Application: County approved tourniquets shall be placed proximal to the wound, not over a joint and in accordance with manufacturers' specifications. - 1.
+The most proximal application is preferred, prioritizing placement over single bone aspects of the limbs (overlying the humerus and femur), rather than more distal portions of the limb with two bones (overlying the tibia and fibular, and ulna and radius) - 2.
 Tourniquets may be used in conjunction with wound packing and/or compression dressings or emergency bandages.
 If compression bandaging or emergency bandaging become insufficient and tourniquet is elected, do not remove bandaging.
-Once tourniquet has been applied, document the time of application. - iii.
-If hemorrhage continues after placement of tourniquet: - 1.
-Consider TXA administration in patients 15 years old or older.
-See TXA Policy. - 2.
-Consider placement of a second tourniquet, distal to the first
+Once tourniquet has been applied, document the time of application.